lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 *  Multiple banks of flash memory
 *  For each flash bank, parameterized support for number of flash pages (default to 256)
 *  For each flash page, parameterized support for number of words and word size (default to 128 words of 8-bytes each)
-*  Data and informational paritions within each bank of flash memory
+*  Data and informational partitions within each bank of flash memory
 *  Arbitration between host requests and controller requests at the bank level
    *  Host requests are always favored, however the controller priority can escalate if it repeatedly loses arbitration
    *  Since banks are arbitrated independently and transactions may take different amounts of times to complete, the physical controller is also responsible for ensuring in-order response to both the controller and host.